wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 ## Python Code
 `track_process.py`
-* Script that contains functions to process raw and standardized beacon track data
+* Script that contains functions with the processing workflow to convert raw iceberg beacon track data into the Database standard format.
+It can also work on standard format files for plotting and other operations.
+This file runs at the command line or the workflow functions can be called within custom Python scripts.
   * Works on a single track to
-  * Can run at the command line on
   * Selects appropriate conversion function
   * Standardizes data columns
   * Purges data according to minimum/maximum values